Terms & Definitions

 (See Step-by-Step info here.)

-Pronounced “paw-t fair-mahn-tay”, this French term translates as “fermented dough” and is a sponge dough method of creating a more flavourful bread by allowing a portion of the final dough to rest for several hours, sometimes refrigerated to slow yeast activity.
-Typically this simple lean dough made up of water, flour, yeast and salt, which is allowed to develop for 12 to 16 hours.
-Or it can be, as the original term indicated, “already fermented dough” saved from the previous bake.
-The ratio of ingredients can vary since it would have originally come from “whatever” kind of bread you made before.
-Pâte is the only pre-ferment where you’ll find salt included since finished bread dough would have salt in it.
+Pronounced “paw-tt fair-mahn-tay”, this French term translates as “fermented dough” and is a sponge dough method of creating a more flavourful bread by allowing a portion of the final dough to rest for several hours ahead of time, sometimes refrigerated overnight to slow yeast activity.
+Typically this simple lean dough is made up of water, flour, yeast and salt, which is allowed to develop for 12 to 16 hours.
+Or it can be, as the original term indicated, “already fermented dough” saved from the previous day’s bake, something a bakery that produces bread each day can carry over easily.
+For home bakers, not so much, so it’s simple enough to create it as needed the day before.Pâte Fermentée is usually the only pre-ferment where you’ll find salt included since finished bread dough kept from the previous day’s batch would have salt in it.

 Poolish

-Unlike Pâte, Poolish has a definite ratio of ingredients, mainly that it is made up of 50% flour and 50% water (therefore 100% hydration) plus a very tiny portion of yeast, .08 to 1%.
+Unlike Pâte Fermentée, Poolish has a definite ratio of ingredients, mainly that it is made up of 50% flour and 50% water (therefore 100% hydration) plus a very tiny portion of yeast, .08 to 1%.
 It is therefore more of a batter consistency.
-The name “poolish” derives from it’s origin, Poland.
+The name “poolish” is derived from the immigrant Polish bakers who introduced the method to their French counterparts.
+A Poolish normally has no salt.

 Biga